-The chief potential advantage of DNA-ANNs may be the ease and rapidity of evolving and training robust "pods" (genetically pre-specified core of DNA-ANN ensembles, and ensembles of ensembles, with a capability for further learning and evolution) for very diverse and non-stationary environments.
+The chief potential advantage of DNA-ANNs may be the ease and rapidity of evolving and training robust modules (genetically pre-specified core of DNA-ANN ensembles, and ensembles of ensembles, with a capability for further learning and evolution) for very diverse and non-stationary environments.
 There may be an especially important role for DNA-RNNs in controls and Approximate Dynamic Programming.
-However, many of these capabilities could easily be part of an RNN design package for an "RNN ensemble design engineer", so it's not clear if the incorporation of "DNA" into ANNs will really add much to the "hand-crafted evolution" that has always occurred with human scientific and engineering endeavors.
+However, many of these capabilities could easily be part of an RNN design package for an "RNN ensemble design engineer", so it's not clear if the incorporation of "DNA" into ANNs will really add much beyond the "hand-crafted evolution" that has always occurred with human scientific and engineering endeavors.

-Clearly, approaches to specifying DNA-ANN "pods" are the second priority, drawing from a rich population of existing ANNs (general and highly specialized), and creating/ evolving new compact pods and means for their integration.
-To be really useful, means are required of evolving largescale DNA-ANN pods over a very large and diverse population of benchmark problems.
+Clearly, approaches to specifying DNA-ANN modules are the second priority, drawing from a rich population of existing ANNs (general and highly specialized), and creating/ evolving new compact modules and means for their integration.
+To be really useful, means are required of evolving large-scale DNA-ANN modules over a very large and diverse population of benchmark problems.

-There is also a critical need to better understand the meaning of, and to find appropriate tools for, evolving and training pods at higher and higher levels of abstraction (meta-levels) - one can't help thinking that at some point this transitions into the symbolics of Artificial Intelligence (AI).
+There is also a critical need to better understand the meaning of, and to find appropriate tools for, evolving and training modules at higher and higher levels of abstraction (metalevels) - one can't help thinking that at some point this transitions into the symbolics of Artificial Intelligence (AI).